Grade 10 founding pupil Abby sometimes jokingly calls Mr Curd a ‘robot’:

 educators

-Ihave taught at several schools before coming to Huili but I have never workedat a school with a more driven and supportive staff.
+Ihave taught at several schools before coming to Hiba but I have never workedat a school with a more driven and supportive staff.
 We have really built anamazing community in a short amount of time.
 Our teachers are eager to supportand learn from one another.
 This extends to our non-academic staff as well.

 Mostof our departments have a mix of expat and local staff and our pastoral systemis specifically designed to create diverse teams.
 I feel this has resulted in astaff in which expats are localised and local staff are globalised.